Spare vote: Variants

 Limiting the ranking of parties to two ranks allows a faster ballot counting procedure, where every electoral district reports only the counts of each party-pair.
 This procedure does not require all electoral districts to wait until the determination which parties have crossed the electoral threshold is finalized.
 With more than two ranks of parties, the voters rank several spare votes/parties according to their preferences.
 In this process, a voter's party vote is carried over until it either goes to a party that is above the electoral threshold or has passed through all of the voter's stated preferences.

 The spare vote can also be used in the proportional part of mixed electoral systems with electoral thresholds, and some mixed systems operate on the basis of an indirect spare party vote (mixed single vote) to reuse the candidates that did not receive a direct mandate in favour of the party list they are affiliated with.
-The second vote under mixed-member proportional systems may be considered a direct spare vote for a party, but not relating to the electoral threshold, but for the case when a voters favourite local candidate does not win in their district.
+The second vote under mixed-member proportional systems may be considered a direct Spare vote for a party, but not relating to the electoral threshold, but for the case when a voters favourite local candidate does not win in their district.
 This is also the case for the party list preference in the mixed ballot transferable vote (MBTV), which is may also use a ranked ballot capable of functioning a contingent party vote if combined with an electoral threshold.
 It is also the mixed equivalent of the spare vote (and STV, the non-partisan equivalent of the spare vote), meaning the spare vote is used in a two-tier election, and the spare vote is used on the upper (party-list) tier only if it would be wasted on the lower (candidate-based) tier.
 The process is the same as under the positive vote transfer mechanism of the mixed single vote (MSV), except under MSV, voters do not get to choose their party preference, it is defined by the candidate vote.

 The modified d'Hondt electoral system is another preferential party system, which allows to rank parties.
 It is a variant of single transferable voting, where an electoral threshold for parties is applied.

+Proposals

+Germany

+In Germany, there were draft laws for the spare vote system 2013 in Schleswig-Holstein, 2015 in Saarland, and Brandenburg, but they were not implemented.

+New Zealand

+The spare vote was first mentioned in NZ Academia in 2003 when a German student Claudia Winkler wrote a paper about the German electoral system.

+There was a formal governmental electoral review in 2012 where changes equivalent to the spare vote were proposed by three submitters, all seemingly developed independently.
+The spare vote was not mentioned in the final report.

+Another review in 2023 received submissions about the spare vote with positive comments about the proposal in the final report.